djurdjevicaleksa/Logger/README.md

 * `logger.logWarning` - Writes a warning to the output stream and, if enabled, dumps it into the dump file.
 * `logger.logError` - Writes an error to the output stream and, if enabled, dumps it into the dump file.
 * `logger.logCriticalError` - Writes a critical error to the output stream and, if enabled, dumps it into the dump file.
+* `logger.log` - Write a custom log with a specified level, colour, format and parameters.

-To use custom functions, call `setCustomLoggerFunctions`.
+To override these functions, call `setCustomLoggerFunctions`.

 # Building and running
 ## Building
 This library uses a thread for data dump flushing and for mutexes and **therefore the binary needs to be compiled with the -lpthread flag**.
 The intended to build this library is **static**.
-When compiling the `logger.c` into a `.o` file, specify flags previously mentioned for enabling or disabling features such as time stamping or data dumping.

 ## Running
 Since the logger is meant for multi-threaded environments the logger must be unique and it is defined in its `.c` file.
-You just need to link your reference to it, meaning you need the following line in your program's source code:
+For that reason, define your reference to it in your code as **external**:

 **extern Logger logger;**